HCI-Capstone/octangle-supported/README.md

 6. It will ask you to connect using either a `Link Cable` or `Air Link`.
    - We personally found Air Link to be very convenient, however, if you experience a lot of lag for any reason it may be beneficial to swap over to a Link Cable, preferably a long one since you can't do much testing with a short one.

+#### Link Cable

+Set up is fairly straightforward with the Link Cable.
+You select Link Cable in the Oculus app and once the connected has been established and confirmed, see that this has loaded/registered correctly on the Oculus itself and try hitting play in Unity.
+You should be able to explore the demo.

+#### Air Link

+1. Have the Cculus desktop app downloaded.
+2. Log into your account.
+3. Make sure your headset is on and connected to the same wifi network as your computer.
+4. Open the quick settings menu on your headset by pressing the leftmost area of the menu in the headset.
+   - Where your profile picture and wifi are located.
+5. lick "Oculus Link” in the headset.
+6. Once the pop up menu in the headset opens, toggle "air link" to be on.
+7. If this is not an option, turn on air link capabilities under "experimental features".
+8. our pc should show up on the list, so click it and select connect to pair.
+9. Once the two devices are paired, you should be able to click launch from within the headset, and your connection will be active.

 ### Actually Running the Project

 Now that both Unity and the Oculus Quest 2 are set up, when you press the small `Play` button on the top of the main `Scene` screen, you should be able to load into the Octangle.
 Developing with the Oculus Link on a machine with a dedicated graphics card enables you to run without having to build as well as granting the convenient ability to alter values during a any `Play`through of the project as well as move object in real time.
 Note that these changes are volatile (temporary) and will be reverted back to the state they were in before hitting `Play` so make sure to track any values you want to keep before pressing `Play` again to stop the experience.